LaKisha Jones: Personal life

 Jones moved to Houston, Texas, where she lived for six years.
 One of her earliest jobs in Houston was that of a secretary at Abundant Life Cathedral, a church with 7,000 parishioners.
 Prior to working at the church, Jones sang in the 70-member choir.
 The choir has produced well-known gospel singer Yolanda Adams, among others.
 In 2006, Jones moved to Fort Meade, Maryland, in order to be closer to her cousins and other relatives.
 At that time, Jones obtained a job as a bank teller at Provident Bank in Millersville, Maryland, which she gave up when she moved to Hollywood to compete in American Idol.

 Jones was the 1997 winner of Flint's amateur talent show, The Supershow, which is now-defunct.
 While living in Houston, she took second place in the 2005 Gimme the Mic competition.

 On October 5, 2008 in Beverly Hills, California, she married Larry Davis, a financial advisor.
-She has two daughters: Brionne (born February 2003) and Ava LaRynn (born September 2009).
+She has two daughters.